NCAA & Student Athletes

 - Live chat with tutors for immediate support

-Our Guidance Director, Joseph O’Leary, served 3 years (2014-16) on the NCAA National High School Advisory Council and is now a permanent member of their National Advisory Board.
+Our Guidance Director, Joseph O’Leary, served 3 years (2014-16) on the NCAA National High School Advisory Council and is now an alumni member of their National High School Advisory Board.
 He is well versed in the rules and expectations that NCAA has regarding both student eligibility and nontraditional course programs.
 Joe will use his 10+ years of virtual school experience to work with you and your student to map out an academic plan that will leads them to success.

 Our Athletic Partnership with the NAHL